Korkmatik/DataScience/Projects/Cyber Security Salaries/README.md

 # Example ML Pipeline

-You can download the model and the scaler from the releases page.
+You can download the model and the scaler from the [release page](https://github.com/Korkmatik/DataScience/releases/tag/v1).
 After that you can make predictions with the following pipeline:

 ```python
 import pickle